Earth-Intelligence-Lab/LocalizedWeather/README.md

 Use the following citation when these data or model are used:
-> Yang, Q.; Giezendanner, J.; Civitarese, D. S.; Jakubik, J.; ,Schmitt E.; Chandra, A.; Vila, J.; Hohl, D.; Hill, C.; Watson, C.; Wang, S.; Multi-modal graph neural networks for localized off-grid weather forecasting. arXiv, October 2024. https://doi.org/10.48550/arXiv.2410.12938
+> Yang, Q.; Giezendanner, J.; Civitarese, D. S.; Jakubik, J.; ,Schmitt E.; Chandra, A.; Vila, J.; Hohl, D.; Hill, C.; Watson, C.; Wang, S.; Local Off-Grid Weather Forecasting with Multi-Modal Earth Observation Data. arXiv, October 2024. https://doi.org/10.48550/arXiv.2410.12938

 # Model and data
 ## Data

-The data for training, testing and validation can be found on [Zenodo](https://zenodo.org/records/13948611).
+The data for training, testing and validation can be found on [Zenodo](https://zenodo.org/records/15346612).

 The following data is available:
 - Shapefile of the Northeastern United States (NE-US, extracted from [NWS](https://www.weather.gov/gis/USStates))